Delayed Wound Healing

 What is it?

-Delayed wound healing is when it takes longer for a wound to heal than normal.
+Delayed wound healing is when it takes longer than normal for a wound to heal.
 Chemotherapy and radiation therapy can slow wound healing.
-In cancer patients, normal body processes, such as cellular replication, inflammatory reactions, and tissue repair, are impacted by cancer treatments.
+These cancer treatments can affect how your body works and its ability to heal.

-Chemotherapy related changes to wound healing are often temporary and often caused by an impaired immune system and poor nutrition.
-Normal wound healing tends to return after the end of chemotherapy.
+Delayed wound healing from chemotherapy is often temporary (it will go away).
+It is often caused by an impaired immune system and poor nutrition.
+Normal wound healing tends to return when you are finished your chemotherapy treatment.
 If you have had surgery, your surgeon will work with your oncologist to decide a safe time to start chemotherapy.
-There are a few chemotherapies that can have a major affect on wound healing and you may need a longer period of healing before starting these.
+There are a few chemotherapies that can have a major effect on wound healing, and you may need a longer time for healing before starting these.

-Radiation therapy may cause permanent tissue damage in the area treated and can impact wound healing long term.
-Wound healing is impacted by the amount (dose, fractions) of radiation treatment received.
+Radiation therapy may cause permanent (it will not go away) tissue damage in the area treated.
+This can impact wound healing long term.
+Wound healing is affected by the amount (dose, fractions) of radiation treatment received.

-If you have a wound, your care team will give you wound and skin care instructions to support healing and prevent tissue damage, both during and after treatment.
-You may be referred for home care services to help with wound care, as well as to monitor wound healing.
+If you have a wound, your care team will give you wound and skin care instructions to help with healing and to prevent tissue damage, both during and after treatment.
+Home care services can also help with wound care, as well as monitor wound healing.

 When should I contact my care team?

-If your wound has signs of infection you need medical attention right away.
+If your wound has signs of infection, you should call your provider right away.
 Signs of infection are redness, odor from the wound, and pus/increased drainage from the wound.
-Contact your care team right away if you have these symptoms or get a fever.
+Contact your care team right away if you have these symptoms or if you have a fever.
 Long-term tissue damage may happen years after radiation treatment.
 If you have new wounds or sores, contact your care provider.